-At some point, I understood that I could turn my work on the street into the common ground where the people are, and where you become part of a collective.
+At some point, I understood that I could make my work on the street, a common ground where the people are and where you become part of a collective.
 For me, that means having an ongoing conversation with my surroundings.
 Accessibility has become one of the most important factors of my work in the streets.

-What are Know Hope's surroundings?
-An interesting mix of actors perform a role in this network: aesthetic ideology (artistic style), political ideology (democratization and de-marketization), inequality in municipal's services (marginalized and largely neglected neighborhoods), unattended and humdrum buildings, audience and legal restrictions all together collaborate in beautify the city by producing art
+An interesting mix of actors plays a role in the network that makes up Know Hope's surroundings: aesthetic ideology (artistic style), political ideology (democratization and demarketization), inequality in municipal services (marginalized and largely neglected neighborhoods), unattended and dull buildings, a potential audience, and legal restrictions.
+The existence of these elements in one area, in essence, are what prompt Know Hope to take action to beautify the city, in her eyes, by producing art.

 Segan agrees that street art is about adding beauty to the neighborhood.
 “Here was a plain grey wall, a boring wall.
 Now it’s a colorful wall with a life of its own.
 It makes walking through the street more enjoyable.”

 Beautification is also an anti-urban alienation act.
 In the eyes of the artists, making art for everyone restores the human communication silenced by powerful capitalist forces.
-“Anybody can look at street art and enjoy it,” explains Sonic Boom: “Homeless people, a 60-year old, an immigrant who doesn't understand Hebrew”, inter alia, all these people are not in a day to day interaction with her.
-This is a non-human construct defined as audience.
+“Anybody can look at street art and enjoy it,” explains Sonic Boom.
+“Homeless people, a 60-year-old, an immigrant who doesn't understand Hebrew.”
+All these individuals, who do not have day-to-day interaction with Sonic Boom, make up a non-human construct defined as her audience.

-The nope

-There is a kind of consensus between artists regarding the question where not to work.
-These rejections clarify on one hand, what are the limits of the artistic networks and on the other hand they emphasize the political artistic logic of the networks.
-Obviously, this consensus is the result of conversations and common elaboration but it involves more actors.
+Red lines logic: There is a consensus of sorts among street artists regarding the question of where they should not work.
+They agree, for example, not to create street art on private property.
+On one hand, rules such as this clarify the limits of the artistic networks.
+On the other hand, they emphasize the political logic of the networks.
+Obviously, this consensus is the result of conversations and common elaborations between the human actors, but it also involves additional, non-human actors.

-One of the agreed-upon rules is ‘not messing with private property.’
-This supposedly conflicts with their fight over the appropriation of public space.
-However, in the eyes of the artists we interviewed, the rule applies to the assets of ‘ordinary’ citizens.
-Thus, although the accepted definition of private property extends to property owned by legal entities, which may include corporations, Israeli street artists do not necessarily see the property of corporations as off limits.
-On the other hand, spray painting the property of a private individual is deemed ‘offensive.’
-To do so would actually have the opposite effect of what most street artists intend, which is to establish a new channel of communication with ‘ordinary’ folk.
+The agreed-upon rule to ‘not mess with private property’ seemingly conflicts to at least some extent with the artists' battle against the appropriation of public space.
+However, the artists we interviewed noted that the rule applies only to the assets of ‘ordinary’ citizens.
+Thus, although the accepted definition of private property extends to property owned by legal entities, which may include corporations, Israeli street artists do not necessarily see the property of corporations as off-limits.
+Spray painting the property of a private individual, however, is deemed ‘offensive.’
+In fact, it would actually have the opposite effect of most street artists' intention to establish new channels of communication with ‘ordinary’ people.

-Some Israeli street artists have set additional restrictions for themselves.
-Klone, for example explain that aside of not painting “on someone’s clean door" […] "I don't spray on synagogues, churches or mosques.”
+Some Israeli street artists have created additional restrictions for themselves.
+Klone, for example, explains that aside from not painting “on someone’s clean door"… I don't spray on synagogues, churches, or mosques.”
 Sgan has his own red lines: “I don't spray on living creatures or plants.
 I don't spray on other people’s property, except for graffiti created by others, which is in line with the rules.”
-Israeli street artists also avoid small shop-windows so as not to harm the income of ‘ordinary’ people.
+Israeli street artists also avoid small shop windows, so as not to harm the income of ‘ordinary’ people.